scsanad/bbu_ml1/assignment_1/README.md

 - Open the notebooks from the web interface, complete the missing code segments and run the cells

 ## Acknowledgements
-This assignment is based on the practical session of the [2018 Transilvanian Machine Learning Summer School](https://tmlss.ro/).
+This assignment is based on the practical session of the [2018 Transylvanian Machine Learning Summer School](https://tmlss.ro/).
 We would like to thank the organizers for making the exercises available.